XeoGillis/WeatherApp/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 After following the previous steps, you are now the proud owner of the static files of the app.
-You can upload these to a webserver and enjoy the weather app.
+You can upload these to a webserver and enjoy your own self hosted weather app.

 <!-- LICENSE -->
 ## License

 This project is 100% open source, but we are not responsible for any illegal usage of this software or failures and bugs this software may cause.
 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.

 <!-- ACKNOWLEDGMENTS -->